NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 1. Determine the operation mode of the restore command. projectPath file type | Behavior
     | --- | --- |
-    Solution (folder) | NuGet looks for a .sln file and uses that if found; otherwise gives an error. $(SolutionDir)\.nuget is used as the starting folder.
+    Solution (folder) | NuGet looks for a `.sln` file and uses that if found; otherwise gives an error. `(SolutionDir)\.nuget` is used as the starting folder.
-    .sln file | Restore packages identified by the solution; gives an error if -solutiondirectory is used. $(SolutionDir)\.nuget is used as the starting folder. packages.config, project.json, or project file | Restore packages listed in the file, resolving and installing dependencies.
+    `.sln` file | Restore packages identified by the solution; gives an error if `-solutiondirectory` is used. `$(SolutionDir)\.nuget` is used as the starting folder.
+    `packages.config`, `project.json`, or project file | Restore packages listed in the file, resolving and installing dependencies.
-    Other file type | File is assumed to be a .sln file as above; if it's not a solution, NuGet gives an error.
+    Other file type | File is assumed to be a `.sln` file as above; if it's not a solution, NuGet gives an error.
     (projectPath not specified) | - NuGet looks for solution files in the current folder.
 If a single file is found, that one is used to restore packages; if multiple solutions are found, NuGet gives an error.
-    |- If there are no solution files, NuGet looks for a packages.config or project.json and uses that to restore packages.
+    |- If there are no solution files, NuGet looks for a `packages.config` or `project.json` and uses that to restore packages.
-    |- If no solution file, packages.config, or project.json is found, NuGet gives an error.
+    |- If no solution file, `packages.config`, or `project.json` is found, NuGet gives an error.

 1. Determine the packages folder using the following priority order (NuGet gives an error if none of these folders are found):

     - The `%userprofile%\.nuget\packages` value in `project.json`.
     - The folder specified with `-packagesdirectory`.
-    - The `repositoryPath` vale in `nuget.config`
+    - The `repositoryPath` vale in `Nuget.Config`
     - The folder specified with `-solutiondirectory`
     - `$(SolutionDir)\packages`